radashi-org/radashi/README.md

   To ensure contributions are quickly rolled out, we have the following automatic processes:

   - **Beta releases**
-    Whenever the `main` branch receives a fix or feature, a beta release is automatically published to NPM.
+    Whenever the `main` branch receives a fix or feature, a beta release is automatically published to NPM at 5:00AM UTC.
     Installing `radashi@beta` will always fetch the latest beta release.
 Beta releases are always audited by the Radashi team.

   - **Preview releases**